smrace/CIS454_StudySpace/README.md

 Run the website by running app.py as a flask application through the drop-down menu

 # Known bugs
 Currently the reservations that are cancelled are not updated in the database

+# Unfinished Features
+In the survey when a radio button is not selected and the user attempts to submit, there is no error message prompted.
+If we had more time, this would have been implemented.
+Due to group discussions, this was deemed less important to complete than other finalized features.